danjyin/auto-subtitle/README.md

 - Language selection dialog (source + target + scan region)
 - Transparent always-on-top subtitle bar with original + translated lines
 - Greedy decoder for faster OCR; auto-normalisation and silence filtering removed (audio approach replaced with OCR)

+## Problem
+- Not fast catching enough to show all the sma time
+- Overlap between words in different area
+- Probably works better in preload videos however that does not suit my need then